-Cart abandonment incentives are a great way of encouraging consumers to return to your site to complete a purchase.
+Cart abandonment incentives are a great way to encourage consumers to return to your site to complete a purchase.
 However, winning shoppers through incentives isn’t always as straightforward as it seems.

-It can be tempting to want to offer incentives to customers every time they abandon their shopping cart.
+It can be tempting to offer a discount code to customers every time they abandon their shopping cart.
 However, this isn’t always the best way forward.
 First of all, incentivizing costs your brand real money, and doesn’t always yield great results.

 Research conducted by us found that blanket incentivizing doesn’t offer the best return on investment.
 For example, serial abandoners may respond just as well to a simple reminder email.
 However, targeted incentive emails offered to one-time abandoners can have a real effect on the open rate of the email, as well as the number of sales.

-Using incentives in a targeted fashion is also important for another reason – blanket incentivizing can devalue your brand.
+Being targeted with your coupon codes is also important for another reason – blanket incentivizing can devalue your brand.
 If consumers get an incentive offer every time they abandon their basket, they may become used to waiting for offers, and perceive buying at full price as bad value.

 Read more about the pros and cons of cart recovery incentives in our eBook “Cart Recovery Incentives – Revenue Silver Bullet or Waste of Money?”